thecozies/thecozies-chaos-pack/README.md

 You'll need to install `clang` and `make` to build this template.
 * On Windows, using [chocolatey](https://chocolatey.org/) to install both is recommended.
 The packages are `llvm` and `make` respectively.
   * The LLVM 19.1.0 [llvm-project](https://github.com/llvm/llvm-project) release binary, which is also what chocolatey provides, does not support MIPS correctly.
 The solution is to install 18.1.8 instead, which can be done in chocolatey by specifying `--version 18.1.8` or by downloading the 18.1.8 release directly.
 * On Linux, these can both be installed using your distro's package manager.
+You may also need to install your distro's package for the `lld` linker.
+On Debian/Ubuntu based distros this will be the `lld` package.
 * On MacOS, these can both be installed using Homebrew.
 Apple clang won't work, as you need a mips target for building the mod code.

 On Linux and MacOS, you'll need to also ensure that you have the `zip` utility installed.